 If you suspect you may have sustained an injury from an airbag, seek medical attention immediately.
 Many of these conditions may not present themselves immediately.
 If conditions such as concussions or internal bleeding are left untreated, they can cause serious and even life-threatening damage.

 How to Tell if Injuries Were Caused by an Airbag Malfunction

 The vast majority of injuries caused by airbags occur when the airbag malfunctions in some way.
 Sometimes it can be hard to tell if your airbag malfunctioned.
 You should be aware of how airbags are intended to function so you can determine whether your airbag deployed correctly.
-If you have any questions, our experienced airbag injury defect lawyers can advise you further.
+If you have any questions, our experienced Dallas product liability attorneys can advise you further.